What is a teen growth spurt?

 A rapid increase in height

-One of the most apparent signs is the sudden and impressive surge in height.
-Parents may marvel at how their little child is getting taller within a blink of an eye.
-This incredible growth is primarily driven by the release of growth hormones, signaling the body to reach for the sky and add those extra inches.
+One of the most conspicuous indicators is the sudden and astonishing increase in height.
+Parents often find themselves astounded by how their child seems to shoot up in stature almost overnight.
+This extraordinary growth is primarily orchestrated by the release of growth hormones, orchestrating the body's quest to reach for the skies and add those precious inches.

 Changes in body proportions